MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 > - For steps on how to exclude Teams from being installed with Microsoft 365 Apps for enterprise, see [How to exclude Microsoft Teams from new installations of Office 365 ProPlus](teams-install.md#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) and [Use Group Policy to control the installation of Microsoft Teams](teams-install.md#use-group-policy-to-control-the-installation-of-microsoft-teams).
 >- For links to the correct version of the MSI-based installer for your environment, see [Install Microsoft Teams using Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).

-## Which update channel of Office 365 ProPlus to use
+## Which update channel of Microsoft 365 Apps for enterprise to use

 For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Microsoft 365 Apps for enterprise.
 For more information about update channels, see [Overview of update channels for Microsoft 365 Apps](overview-of-update-channels-for-office-365-proplus.md).

-## Where to install Office 365 ProPlus from and where to get updates
+## Where to install Microsoft 365 Apps for enterprise from and where to get updates

 If network connectivity and other considerations based on your organizational requirements aren't an issue, you can choose to deploy Microsoft 365 Apps for enterprise directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the internet.
 You can also configure Microsoft 365 Apps for enterprise to receive updates automatically from the Office CDN.
 This requires the least amount of administrative effort and is an easy way to keep Microsoft 365 Apps for enterprise up to date.